RaghuTheFire/Memoization-snippets/README.md

 # memoization-snippets
- memoization is used to speed up computer programs by eliminating the repetitive computation of results, and by avoiding repeated calls to functions that process the same input.
+Memoization is a specific form of caching that is used in dynamic programming.
+The purpose of caching is to improve the performance of our programs and keep data accessible that can be used later.
+It basically stores the previously calculated result of the subproblem and uses the stored result for the same subproblem.
+This removes the extra effort to calculate again and again for the same problem.
+And we already know that if the same problem occurs again and again, then that problem is recursive in nature.